 Why we picked the HTC Vive

 You might be surprised to not see the new Vive Pro at the top of our list.
 No, we haven’t forgotten it — HTC and Valve’s original virtual reality headset is still the most complete and approachable VR experience available.
-It’s specifically built for room-scale experiences and now, six months on from release, its library of games is well over 300, all of which capitalize on the the SteamVR platform’s power and openness in various ways.
+It’s specifically built for room-scale experiences and its library of games is massive, all of which capitalize on the the SteamVR platform’s power and openness in various ways.
 Most importantly, it does it at an affordable price.

 The device also backs up that software support with powerful, well constructed hardware.
 The twin OLED displays tout a combined pixel resolution of 2,160 x 1,200, with a 90Hz refresh rate and a 720p camera for tracking and obstacle detection.
 The headset also includes a pair of motion controllers, two lighthouse trackers, and a pair of earbuds to go along with its $500 price tag.

 Room-scale experiences are the HTC Vive’s biggest draw, though.
-The space starts at 5 by 6 and a half feet, and reaches 16 by 16 feet with the two bundled sensors.
+The space starts at 5 x 6.5 feet, and reaches 16 x 16 feet with the two bundled sensors.
 You can walk around freely in the space, and even crouch down and lean around corners for a closer look at what’s around you.
 It’s incredibly immersive, and it also sidesteps many of the issues early headsets had with motion sickness.